On this page you can find all of the orders and procedures that defines how the Parish Council conducts its business.

 Meetings of the Full Council, Councillors, the Responsible Financial Officer (RFO) and Proper Officer (Parish Clerk) are subject to many statutory requirements.
 A Council should have standing orders to confirm those statutory requirements.
 A Council should also have standing orders to control the number, place, quorum, notices and other procedures for committee and sub-committee meetings because these are subject to fewer statutory requirements.
-Click the link below to obtain a copy of the Buckhorn Weston & Kington Magna Parish Council has adopted and published its Standing Orders and a subsequent Addendum to the Standing Orders that define changes to the operating procedures as a result of the COVID-19 pandemic.
+Buckhorn Weston & Kington Magna Parish Council has adopted and published its Standing Orders and a subsequent Addendum to the Standing Orders that define changes to the operating procedures as a result of the COVID-19 pandemic.

 Code of Conduct

-Pursuant to section 27 of the Localism Act 2011, Buckhorn Weston and Kington Magna Parish Council (‘the Council’) has adopted a Code of Conduct to promote and maintain high standards of behaviour by its members whenever they conduct the business of the Council including the business of the office to which they were elected or appointed or when they claim to act or give the impression of acting as a representative of the Council.
+Pursuant to section 27 of the Localism Act 2011, the Parish Council has adopted a Code of Conduct to promote and maintain high standards of behaviour by its members whenever they conduct the business of the Council including the business of the office to which they were elected or appointed or when they claim to act or give the impression of acting as a representative of the Council.